adalbertobrant/tkintercodes/README.md

 <h3> Small Codes to help in tkinter development.</h3>

 ## Put your name in contributing.md
-## Create a tkinter code in codeTkinter
+## Create a tkinter code in code directory
 ## Comment the code
 ## Give Stars to the project